josteist/Compadre/README.md

                     samp = ~ time,
                     data = drivers)
 ```
-The drivers are extracted from the data inputted, but 'div' and 'time' are internal to the package and no entry in the data is needed (and also, please
+The drivers are extracted from the data inputted, but `div` and `time` are internal to the package and no entry in the data is needed (and also, please
 avoid using variables with these names).
-All drivers a normalized to a mean of 0 and sd of 1 before estimation, so
-their relative importance is directly summarized by the estimated parameters.
+All drivers a normalized to a mean of 0 and sd of 1 before estimation, so their relative importance is directly summarized by the estimated parameters.
 You could of course pack-transform if you're interested in the actual effect sizes.
 Diversity is also normalized.
-All rates are estimated on the log-scale, so their impact is proportional, i.e. a parameter estimate of 1 leads to a doubling of
-speciation rate when d13C is 1 sd above mean, and a halfing of the rate when it's 1 sd below the mean(d13C)
+All rates are estimated on the log-scale, so their impact is proportional, i.e. a parameter estimate of 1 leads to a doubling of speciation rate when the driver is 1 sd above mean, and a halfing of the rate when it's 1 sd below the mean.

 Formulas are generic and also allows for interactions between the drivers.
 If you think that impact of diversity on speciation rates are more important
-with higher d13C values, then spec = ~div*d13C will estimate impacts of both
-drivers and their interaction.
+with higher d13C values, then spec = ~div*d13C will estimate impacts of both drivers and their interaction.

 ```
 fc <- MCMC_CMR(mc,niter=1e6)
 summary(fc)